Yvitex/Obsidian_Notes/Computer Science/WebApp/Backend/Levels of Security.md

 Level 3:  Protecting and hiding sensitive variables using [[Environmental Variables]] (please do this before commiting to any version control system like [[Github]])
 Level 4: Actually, we could use a [[Hashing Function]] instead rather than normal encryption to avoid hiding keys in an [[Environmental Variables]].
 Level 5: We could use such modules called [[Passport]]s that could authenticate the user effectively, also have a builtin[[Hashing Function]] and [[Salting]] algorithm.
-Level 6: We could use [[OAuth]], to use third party websites such as fb, twitter, etc to authenticate the user plus backend data like their friend list etc.
+Level 6: We could use [[Google OAuth]], to use third party websites such as fb, twitter, etc to authenticate the user plus backend data like their friend list etc.

 Remember: Mary Queen of Scots took 3 blows in the neck before complete decapitation because her encryption style was super duper weak.